Ga Young Ko

 2022–24

-Assistant Professor, Haslam College of Business, University of Tennessee (Knoxville, TN)
+Assistant Professor, Haslam College of Business, University of Tennessee (Knoxville)

 2012–15